brunch/brunch/readme.md

 ## How to Install

-you can get brunch using the node package manager
+you can get brunch using the node package manager (npm 1.0+)

     npm install brunch -g